Transcription

 And here, be careful, because it says steamed apple, so you might think it's the fruit, but it's actually potatoes.
 I think they've put this heading because it's obvious from the dish that it's potatoes.
 And steam means no fat.
 So it's steamed.

 Then we have the quarter chicken, chicken sauce with fries.
 So, chicken is chicken.
-It's the meat that comes from the animal "the chicken".
+It's the meat that comes from the "chicken" animal.

 It's called poulette sauce because it tastes a bit like poultry, like chicken.